 Skynet is an integral part of China’s Social Credit System, a broad and unified database tracking a point tally on each citizen.
-Negative factors reduce citizens’ access to public services, jobs, schools, travel, and financial system.
+Negative factors reduce citizens’ access to public services, jobs, schools, travel, and the financial system.

 In addition to the Social Credit System, China is also cataloging the DNA of 70 million of its male citizens as reported by Springer Nature, ostensibly to deter and solve crime.
 The collection is voluntary, but refusal means that a person is added to a blacklist, depriving the citizen and his family of traveling or going to hospitals.